scipion-em/docs/docs/user/tomography-tutorials.rst

 ------------------------------------
 This tutorial guide you in a streaming tomography acquisition using Scipion.
-To achieve this goal, we will import the tilts as a movie in SPA, we will align those wit the align protocols of SPA, we will compose the tilt serie and as the last step we will generate the tomogram.
+To achieve this goal, we will import the tilts as a movie in SPA, we will align those with the align protocols of SPA, we will compose the tilt serie and as the last step we will generate the tomogram.
 All the steps running in streaming

  *Guide*: :ref:`Tomography in streaming <tomostreaming>`